 At Shanklea, the emotional and social development of our pupils is at the heart of all we do.
 British values are taught and developed throughout the school and in particular we focus on our vision of learning through love, forgiveness and friendship.
 Pupils' wellbeing is at the centre of school life.
-We provide support for pupils to improve their emotional and social development in the following ways: Growth mindset is actively taught in school to build self-esteem and resilience.
+We provide support for pupils to improve their emotional and social development in the following ways:

-We focus on British values throughout our curriculum and the children are awarded Dojo points linked to these.

-We have a zero tolerance approach to bullying

-Pupils with SEN are part of the school council
+- Growth mindset is actively taught in school to build self-esteem and resilience. - We focus on British values throughout our curriculum and the children are awarded Dojo points linked to these. - We have a zero tolerance approach to bullying - Pupils with SEN are part of the Anti Bullying Squad and Mini Police.